The 16,000-square-foot structure is nearly complete and the bright green facade is going up.

-Those who can’t relocate can expect to travel to Nashville for weekly classes and testing.
-Terrell did say that UT Health Sciences Center is starting a new nurse-midwifery certification program next year that will allow aspiring CNMs to train and test in Memphis.
+Students who can’t relocate can expect to travel to Nashville for weekly classes and testing.
+Terrell did say that UT Health Sciences Center is starting a new certification program next year that will allow aspiring CNMs to train and test in Memphis.

 Vehicles on Poplar Avenue whiz past the new CHOICES comprehensive reproductive health center during an earlier stage of construction.
 The building is now nearing competition and will open next month.
 (Cole Bradley)

 Higher Standards for Healthy Patients